 Anybody can have an emergency financial requirement.
 Even an unemployed person can have the immediate need for money for different reasons.
 In such situations, you can apply personal loan to fund your needs.
 Applying for a loan when you are unemployed is quite a tough thing.
 An employed individual can ask for a loan by showing his or her income as proof to show the ability to repay.
 Many banks may reject your loan application when they see that you are unemployed.

 The eligibility for personal loans is calculated by checking the applicant’s income, nationality, and age.
 However, your unemployment status should not deter you from applying for a loan when you are in dire need of money.
-There are quite a few personal loans offered for unemployed people here in Singapore.

 A few of the situations in which you are unemployed include: